ehedman/sdlSpeedometer/README.md

 - Raspberry Pi OS Lite bookworm and trixie

 ### Build and install on a Pi
+- make install (build and install executables)
-- make
+- make install_system (build and start the system services)

+### Rebuild and test new confifuration
+- sudo systemctl stop sdlSpeedometer.service
 - ./sdlSPeedometer-config (Check the configuration - default values ​​should do)
-- ./sdlSpeedometer -i -g (-i,-g: do not use the BerryGPS hat)
+- DISPLAY=:0 ./sdlSpeedometer -i -g (-i,-g: do not use the BerryGPS hat).
+Weston service must be running.
 - make install
-- make install_x
-- systemclt start sdlSpeedometer.service (will be enabled at boot time) or make start
+- systemclt restart sdlSpeedometer.service (will be enabled at boot time) or make start

 ### Build and test on the host (Mint, Ubuntu, Debian)
 - make
 - ./sdlSPeedometer-config (Check the configuration - default values ​​should do)
 - ./sdlSpeedometer -i -g (-i,-g: do not use the BerryGPS hat)

+### Utility commands
+- make stop (stop the service)
+- make status (check the service)
+- make start ((re)start a new session)

 ### Enable audible warnings
 - Set preferences with sdlSPeedometer-config
-- Start sdlSpeedometer with "SDL_AUDIODRIVER=alsa ./sdlSpeedometer -p" and possible -i -g as well
+- Start sdlSpeedometer with "SDL_AUDIODRIVER=alsa AUDIODEV=hw:2,0 ./sdlSpeedometer -p" and possible -i -g as well
-- Eventually set these preferences in /etc/default/sdlSpeedometer after "make install_x" has been executed on a Pi
+- Eventually set these preferences in /etc/default/sdlSpeedometer after "make install" has been executed on a Pi

 ### HOWTOs
 - [How to Enable i2c on the Raspberry Pi](https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/)
 - [BerryGPS setup Guide for Raspberry Pi](http://ozzmaker.com/berrygps-setup-guide-raspberry-pi)
 - [Create a Digital Compass with the Raspberry Pi](http://ozzmaker.com/compass1)

-For bookworm add video=HDMI-A-1:800x480M@59 to /boot/cmdline.txt and this sample file to /usr/share/X11/xorg.conf.d/Xorg.conf
+For bookworm with Xorg add video=HDMI-A-1:800x480M@59 to /boot/cmdline.txt and this sample file to /usr/share/X11/xorg.conf.d/Xorg.conf

     Section "Device"
         Identifier "Card0"